zioalex/AI4you/_posts/2025-08-08_Trello_Thunderbird_extension_with_warp_presentation.md

 ## Q: "What if I want to learn JS properly?"

-**A**: Warp is the best teacher - you see correct patterns immediately and can ask for explanations.
+**A**: You can still learn!
+Warp helps you focus on logic first, then you can dive deeper into JavaScript concepts as needed.

-## Q: "Is the generated code Pythonic JS?"
+## Q: "I don't need to learn JS, I just want to build this extension."

-**A**: No, it's proper JavaScript following JS best practices, but with explanations in Python terms.
+**A**: Exactly!
+Warp allows you to build without getting bogged down in JavaScript details.
+You can always learn later if you want.

 ---

 # The Multiplier Effect

-## How Warp Amplifies Python Developer Capabilities
+## How Warp Amplifies Python Developer Capabilities and your productivity

 You can see results immediately, which means: